Stay aware of electrical dangers in your home

 Top tips for Electrical Safety around your home

-It can take just one mistake for an electrical fire to start, but preventative steps can prove an effective solution.
+It can take just one mistake for an electrical fire to start, but preventative steps with the help of your local domestic or commercial electrician can prove an effective solution.

 #1 Pay attention to your electrical appliances